SPC-Facility-EMBL-Hamburg/differentialScanningFluorimetryApps/README.md

 # The FoldAffinity and MoltenProt apps

-Last time updated: November 2024
+Last time updated: March 2025

 ## Introduction